What is the SEIU Free College Benefit?

 Who is Eastern Gateway Community College?

-Students have been taking advantage of the Free College Benefit since Fall 2015, and over 8,000 students have enrolled at EGCC through this program.
+Students have been taking advantage of the Free College Benefit since Fall 2015, and over 25,000 students in every US state and territory have enrolled at EGCC through this program.

 How does the program work?